gitjit/gitjit.github.io/_posts/Python/2011-04-14-python-context-managers.md

 excerpt: "In this post we will discuss some internals of Context Managers in Python and how to leverage that in our class, if we have to deal with resource management"
 ---

-Operating System resources must be release after our use.
+Operating System resources must be released after our use.
 Some common resource handles are file, sockets, thread locks etc. So if our program is using these resources we need to ensure that we are releasing it after our use.
 A general pattern of handling resource is like this.

 <pre class='line-numbers'>
 <code class='language-python'>